Skip to main content

 CAS Registration

-If you have also taken the LSAT, that score will be part of your CAS file.
-While applicants need only take either the LSAT or the GRE, we will consider all scores if you take both tests.
-If you have taken the LSAT, we consider that to be the primary admission test, regardless if you have submitted a GRE score.
+While applicants need only take either the LSAT, GRE or JD-Next, we will consider all scores if you take more than one test.
+If you have taken the LSAT, we consider that the primary admission test, regardless if you have also submitted a GRE or JD-Next score.

 Letters of Recommendation

-The School of Law requires at least two professional letters of recommendation from people who can substantively comment on your academic or employment record.
-We recommend academic references, if possible.
-Letters must be sent by the recommenders to LSAC.
+The School of Law requires at least two, and no more than four, recent letters of recommendation from people who can substantively comment on your academic and/or employment record.
+Letters must be sent directly to LSAC by the recommenders.

 Personal Statement